unlimitedinfinit/unlimitedinfinit/README.md

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=unlimitedinfinit&layout=compact&theme=radical&hide_border=true)
 ![GitHub Stats](https://github-readme-stats.vercel.app/api?username=unlimitedinfinit&show_icons=true&theme=radical&hide_border=true)

-On a Personal Note I'm an Autistic polymath.
+# On a Personal Note
-I rebuild broken systems & fight for justice.
-Prodigy powered by faith I share philosophies, inventions, and my journey on YouTube → @CodeandCourageAt 37, I'm authoring a book about this entire odyssey — guided by faith, fueled by a passion for helping others, and driven by a lifelong obsession with learning and mastering any field I touch.Also: massive movie buff, TV addict, anime degenerate — if it's actually good, I've seen it multiple times and will talk your ear off about it.
+I'm an Autistic polymath.
+My passions are sharing philosophies, inventions, and my journey on YouTube → @CodeandCourage At 37, I'm authoring a book about this entire odyssey — guided by faith, fueled by a passion for helping others, and driven by a lifelong obsession with learning and mastering any field I touch.
+Massive movie buff, TV addict, anime degenerate — if it's actually good, I've seen it multiple times and will talk your ear off about it.
 Buddhist by philosophy.
-Hard determinist by conviction (and I'll die on that hill, red-faced and loud.I'm very funny, ridiculously kind, and carry stupid amounts of empathy for people — but my oppositional defiant disorder makes normal communication and lasting friendships feel like solving a Rubik's cube with boxing gloves on.
-It isolates me, yet it's the same fire that makes me fight injustice when no one else will.But I trust the process.
+Hard determinist by conviction (and I'll die on that hill).
+I'm very funny, ridiculously kind, and carry stupid amounts of empathy for people.
+I trust the process.
 I trust God.
 And I believe what we do — and why we do it — truly matters.